Tinks18/Yoga-project/README.md

 ## Credits

+References as to whereabouts of my content, media and extra help :
+-Code snippets were taken from [w3c bootstrap tutorials](https://www.w3schools.com/bootstrap/default.asp).
-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
+-Code snippets for the form and background styling on the contacts page and home page were taken from the "Love Running project" of Code institute. however, it is important to be very specific about these sources to avoid plagiarism.
+-Code for adding images to my gallery from the Love Running project of Code Institute.
+-Code snippets from my mentor Guido Cecilio for images in the gallery

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was taken from Aparna Shukla
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the navigation bar were taken from [Glyphicons](https://glyphicons.com/tools/social/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the home and sign up page are from the open source site
-- The images used for the gallery page were taken from this other open source site
+- The images used for the gallery page were taken from this other open source site [pexels](https://www.pexels.com/)

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+Discalimer: All content has been used only for educational purposes to create a project and is not for commercial use.

 ## Other General Project Advice